yingshaoxo/Share_All/README.md

-# This is a place for sharing.
+# This is a sharing place built by Django.